alannong/lukewarmreviews/index.md

 2.
 3.

-_it's a short list because there aren't that any names worse than our #1_
+_it's a short list because there aren't any names worse than our #1_

 **Top 3 Names of People You Should Avoid**